-- 1009.1 All cleaning materials, including general consumer products purchased in a retail store, shall have an SDS on site when used for BWL work purposes. - The SDS shall be referred to for hazard identification prior to using any cleaning material. - 1009.3 All cleaning materials shall be used according to the manufacturer's intended purpose. - 1009.4 To avoid toxic chemical reactions cleaning materials shall not be mixed. - Only manufacturer-approved cleaning materials shall be used in power washers or parts-washing equipment.
+- 1009.1 All cleaning materials, including general consumer products purchased in a retail store, shall have a MSDS on site when used for BWL work purposes. - 1009.2 Refer to the MSDS sheet for hazard identification prior to using any cleaning material. - 1009.3 All cleaning materials shall be used according to the manufacturer's intended purpose. - 1009.4 Do not mix cleaning materials.
+When mixed many commercial and general consumer products produce a violent reaction with toxic reaction products.
+Example: Never mix bleach and ammonia.
+Toxic reaction products are produced. - 1009.5 Use only manufacturer approved cleaning materials in power washers or parts washing equipment.